mcornejo/slk-painpills/2.solution-dwh/README.md

 computes aggregations to be placed or sent to another service (like elasticsearch).

-## Aggregation
+## Aggregations
-We tested the dataset with three aggregations, and the two partitions described earlier: one real-life partition and a second partition exclusively optimised for the three cases.
-As it was said in the discussion part, the optimised (not real-life) partition is way faster than the real-life partition.
+We tested the dataset with three aggregations, each aggregation was computed on both partitions described earlier: one real-life partition and a second partition exclusively optimised for the three cases.
+As it was said in the discussion part, the optimised (not real-life) partition is way faster than the real-life partition for the aggregations we computed.

 **Case 1**: Aggregation drugName & transactionYear & transactionMonth & transactionDay.
 In this scenario, the output is 5103 rows in JSON format.